httrang146/tiki-scraping/README.md

 I'm trying to find the answer for this problem.

 # Quick analyzing: Questions...
-- How many duplicated products?
+- How many duplicated products are there?
+Can 1 product belong to different categories?
 - How many products are there in each category?
 - How many sellers are there on Tiki?
-- How many brands in Tiki?
-Name top 10 brands with the most products?
+- How many brand names on Tiki?
 - Which category has the most comments?
 Which category has the least comments?